sktime/sktime/GOVERNANCE.rst

 -  If this vote is needed, the vote should take place within twenty-five working days after the beginning of the stage-1 "reasonable time for consideration" period, during a regular, minuted CC meeting.
--  Any proposal reaching stage 3 must be supported by an :ref:`steps`, which has been made public at least 5 days, excluding week-ends, before the vote.
+-  Any proposal reaching stage 3 must be supported by an :ref:`steps`, which has been made public at least 5 days, excluding weekends, before the vote.

 .. _steps: